shibobrota/nativescript-na-camera/README.md

 - Shutter sound now works.
 - Fixed bug that stretched captured photos at specific aspect ratios.
 - Fxied device orientation issue.
+- `capturePhoto()` method is now an instance method of `NACamera.Camera`;
+- Two new functions; `requestCameraAccess` & `requestLibraryAccess`.
+These can be used before starting a camera view, or saving to library, to make sure a user has granted permission.
+- Documentation changes.

 #### Version 1.2.1 (November 21, 2016)